 The Robert Frost Trail was dedicated on August 28, 1976.
 A few years later, the town of Ripton was dedicated as “Robert Frost Country.”

-This beautiful trail, and the poems posted alongside it, pay tribute to Robert Frost and his poems that memorialize the pastoral Vermont that we all know and love.
+This beautiful trail and the poems posted alongside it pay tribute to Robert Frost, whose poems memorialize the pastoral Vermont that we all know and love.

 Quick Trail Details